A scoping review is a literature review that aims to provide a preliminary assessment of the size and scope of the available research literature.

 Here are the steps typically involved in conducting a scoping review:

-This involves extracting relevant information from the included studies and managing sources.
-Create a data charting form to capture information like study design, population, intervention, outcomes, and key findings.
+Create a data charting form to capture information on study design, population, intervention, outcomes, and key findings.

 Engage stakeholders (e.g., experts, patients, policymakers) to provide insights or feedback on the preliminary results.
-This can add depth and relevance to the findings.

 Discuss the main findings, their implications, and any potential gaps in the literature.
 This can guide future research efforts.